openfisca/openfisca-doc/openfisca-web-api/input-output-data.md

 To indicate you want a variable computed, insert the variable in the corresponding entity and indicate the time period followed by the term `null`.

-> for example, to compute Ricarda's june income tax (defined monthly for a person) and household_2's housing tax (defined yearly for a household), you would write :
+> for example, to compute Ricarda's june income tax (defined monthly for a person) and household_2's housing tax (defined yearly for a household), you would write:

 ```json
 {